inotec UK completes a major line marking project for one of the UK’s leading food and drink logistics companies13th October 2021

 Different colour schemes were used to mark out the revamped areas.
 The 48 double marshalling lanes were all marked out in white.
 A red and yellow colour scheme was applied to mark the pedestrian walkways and a red and white colour scheme was applied to mark the forklift truck routes.

-Inotec has developed a name and reputation for high quality floor marking installations, all backed by the performance and customer service expected from a market leading company.
+Inotec has developed a name and reputation for high quality warehouse floor marking installations, all backed by the performance and customer service expected from a market leading company.
 Speaking of the project, David Stocker, director at inotec said, “The weight of products and level of traffic at the warehouse and distribution centre is considerable, so the method of preparation and paint system chosen was very important.
 Minimum disruption was a core requirement”

 “It has been a great project to work on for the team.
 An installation plan and schedule were observed to ensure there was as little disruption as possible to the company’s busy distribution operations.
 The result is a first-class installation that meets all the client’s expectations.”